fthozdemir/unity-communication-pack/README.md

 ### Samples ✨
-Sample scenes can be imported from the TuioUnityClient/Samples/TUIO x.x/Scenes.
-Right now there are two basic sample scenes for TUIO 1.1 and TUIO 2.0
+Sample scenes can be imported from the TuioUnityClient/Samples/ .Right now there are there basic sample scenes for TUIO 1.1, TUIO 2.0 and Tags